dataArtisans/flink-streaming-demo/README.md

 fault tolerance, allowing for richer forms of windows, such as sessions.

-- **Consistency, fault tolerance, and high availability**: Flink guarantees consistent operator state in the presence of failures (often called “exactly-once processing”), and consistent data movement between selected sources and sinks (e.g., consistent data movement between Kafka and HDFS).
+- **Consistency, fault tolerance, and high availability**: Flink guarantees consistent operator state in the presence of failures (often called "exactly-once processing"), and consistent data movement between selected sources and sinks (e.g., consistent data movement between Kafka and HDFS).
 Flink also supports master fail-over, eliminating any single point of failure.